Making a Comeback After a Fall

 Turn a Setback Into a Comeback

-It might be drugs, alcohol, pornography, or something else, but falling back into old habits is one of the most discouraging and confusing experiences you can possibly have.
+Falling back into old habits is one of the most disorienting and demoralizing feelings in the world, especially when you thought you were done with them for good.
 I know what it feels like.
-You were confidently charging ahead, like an acrobat crossing a tightrope, expecting to gracefully reach the opposite side.
-But with a single wrong step, you fell on your face.
+You were confidently charging ahead, like an athlete crossing a tightrope—focused, sincere, and hopeful to reach the other side.
+But with a single wrong step, you fell down and crashed down to the unforgiving earth.
 It seems like, in just a few moments, you’ve lost all the progress you that worked so hard for.
 You start to question everything.
+Why can’t you stop doing this?
 Should you keep trying until your fortune changes?
-Should you switch your approach?
+Should you change your approach?
 Should you give up since it seems impossible?
 It can be overwhelming to think about.
-With the fear that nothing you do will ever be good enough, you wonder how you can ever reach freedom through self-control.
+With the fear that nothing will ever work, you doubt how you can ever reach freedom through self-control.

 reasons to be Hopeful

-Now, as you pick yourself up from this place, what you really need isn’t just a fresh start, but hope that things can be different next time.
-Fortunately, every setback carries with it a lesson that can make you wiser when you accept it.
+Now, as you pick yourself up from this setback, what you really need isn’t just a fresh start.
+You need hope that things can be different.
+Fortunately, every setback carries with it some lessons that can make you wiser when you accept them.

 The second lesson is that breaking free from addiction isn’t about dramatic, once-and-for-all declarations.
-Talk is cheap.
-But you show your commitment by consistently making choices that, over time, make you stronger than your cravings.
-This takes practice.
-But even though it doesn’t happen overnight, the most obvious place to start, which is absolutely necessary before you can make any progress, is to try your best not to be a needless cheater.
-If you’re not willing to let these things go, then your ideas of change are just wishful thinking, like a kid who wants to become an astronaut one day, but has no idea what’s required.
-Once you commit to give up dishonesty though, you can graduate from weakness to strength, and turn wishful thinking into real progress.
+Rather, you show your commitment by making consistent choices that, over time, make you stronger than your cravings.
+This transformation doesn’t happen overnight, but an obvious and immediate place to start is to eliminate your needless cheating.
+This isn’t sufficient on its own to overcome addiction, but it is absolutely necessary before you can make progress.
+Otherwise, if you’re not willing to let go of pride and needless cheating, your ideas of change are simply wishful thinking.
+But once you commit to give up pride and dishonesty, you can graduate from weakness to strength, and turn wishful thinking into real progress.
 This will give you a clear path forward with real promise for change.

-3. Informed motivation: You have good reasons to do what’s required.
+Informed motivation: You have personal reasons to do the work that’s required.

 A Worthy Goal

-Repeated failures can break your spirit, and make you hold back from sincerely trying.
-Giving in to this fear makes you procrastinate, give up, or settle for half-measures.
-For example, you might enjoy binging on junk food… but try to avoid the consequences by spitting it out after chewing.
-You might try to quit hard drugs… but only for a week.
-Half-hearted goals like these will leave you feeling spiritually adrift—not fully committed to your values, but also restricted from enjoying naturally.
+Repeated failures can break your spirit, and make you afraid to keep trying because further failures feel too painful.
+Giving in to this fear makes you procrastinate, give up, or settle for strange half-measures.
+For example, you might enjoy binging on junk food, but try to avoid gaining weight by spitting it out after chewing.
+You might try to quit hard drugs, but only for a week.
+Half-hearted goals like these will leave you feeling spiritually adrift—not fully committed to your values, but also restricted from enjoying the way you want to.
 Your mind is left in a state of confusion and self-conflict.

-“People who always doubt themselves will inevitably be lost.
+There is a powerful quote in the Bhagavad-Gita, which says: “People who doubt themselves will inevitably be lost.
 Therefore, the doubts which have arisen in your heart out of ignorance should be slashed by the weapon of knowledge.
-Armed with yoga, O Bharata, stand and fight.”
+Armed with spiritual discipline, O Bharata, stand and fight.”

-• What makes these goals or standards meaningful for me personally?
+What makes these goals or standards meaningful or worthwhile to me personally?

 Mistakes are Part of the Journey